 - We will notify our employees and interested persons of our environmental policy and also release it to the public.

-We will deal with the mineral resources (tin, tantalum, tungsten, and gold) related to conflicts in the Democratic Republic of the Congo and its neighboring areas and related to inhuman acts such as human trade, slavery, forced labor, abuse, and war crimes, as follows:
+We will deal with the mineral resources (tin, tantalum, tungsten, gold and cobalt) mined in the Democratic Republic of the Congo and its neighboring areas and High-Risk Areas (CAHRAs) suffering from inhuman acts such as conflict, human trade, slavery, forced labor, abuse, and war crimes, as follows:

-- We will make an effort to eliminate the use of the materials mined from conflict areas and High-Risk Areas (CAHRAs).
+- We will make efforts to eliminate the use of the materials mined from conflict areas and High-Risk Areas (CAHRAs).

 - We will ask our suppliers for the understanding and cooperation of eliminating the use of the materials mined from conflict areas and High-Risk Areas (CAHRAs), and carry out assessments according to the Conflict Minerals Reporting Template (CMRT and EMRT) provided by RMI.

 - If we learn of the use of materials mined from conflict areas and High-Risk Areas (CAHRAs), we will take appropriate measures to eliminate the use of such materials.